Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 We first recall the idea of linear space--time codes, also known as linear dispersion codes (see, e.g., \cite{HassibiSTC}), which will be used as a building block for the proposed communication scheme.
 For this, we consider the point-to-point MIMO Gaussian channel, with an $n_r \times n_t$ channel matrix $H$,

-We now utilize transmission in $N$ consecutive time instances, assuming that the channel matrix $H$ does not change between these time instances.
+We now utilize transmission over $N$ consecutive blocks, assuming that the channel matrix $H$ does not change between these blocks.
 This is equivalent to sending time-extended symbols over the following \emph{time-extended channel}:

 The time-extended vectors $\xxx,\yyy,\zzz$ are composed of $N$ ``physical'' (concatenated) input, output, and noise vectors, respectively, and $\mathcal{H}$ is the $(N n_r) \times (N n_t)$ \emph{time-extended channel matrix} defined as